From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

-Figures \ref{fig:selec}, \ref{fig:clus}, and \ref{fig:IFCl} clearly indicate that most of the mutations are embedded in cliques/communities, which are generally parts of the largest IF-Clusters.
-Here we compare a few of these residues with the set of mutated residues presented on the Y-axis of Figure \ref{x}, which are implicated to be involved in convergent evolution of Sars-CoV2-RBD region.
-For example, R493 of BA.5 variant has reverted back to the original Wuhan strain Q493 and interestingly, in two simulation snapshots (\ref{fig:selec}a, \ref{fig:selec}b), it occupies a prominent position in the community.
-Similarly, Q498 also occupies a prominent position in the community (including the key residue N501) in all the three snapshots (\ref{fig:selec}a-c).
-Although Q498 is not listed in Figure \ref{x}, it is attached to G447 in the IF-cluster (\ref{fig:clus}a) and its sequential neighbours G446 and V445 that are listed in Figure \ref{x}, have possibly undergone convergent evolution to serine and proline residues respectively, which can greatly influence the conformational landscape.
+Figs \ref{Fig 7}, \ref{Fig 8}, and \ref{Fig 9} clearly indicate that most of the mutations are embedded in cliques/communities, which are generally parts of the largest IF-Clusters.
+Here we compare a few of these residues with the set of mutated residues presented on the Y-axis of \ref{S3 Fig} Fig, which are implicated to be involved in convergent evolution of SARS-CoV2-RBD region.
+For example, R493 of BA.5 variant has reverted back to the original Wuhan strain Q493 and interestingly, in two simulation snapshots (Figs \ref{Fig 7}(a), \ref{Fig 7}(b)), it occupies a prominent position in the community.
+Similarly, Q498 also occupies a prominent position in the community (including the key residue N501) in all the three snapshots (Figs \ref{Fig 7}(a-c)).
+Although Q498 is not listed in \ref{S3 Fig} Fig, it is attached to G447 in the IF-cluster (Fig \ref{Fig 8}(a)) and its sequential neighbours G446 and V445 that are listed in \ref{S3 Fig} Fig, have possibly undergone convergent evolution to serine and proline residues respectively, which can greatly influence the conformational landscape.

 Finally, the JN.1 and the Flip Variant with mutations (L455F; F456L) are interesting cases to view from structure network perspective.
-Until recently, mutations in L455 were not observed.
+Until recently, significant mutations in L455 were not reported.
 Looking at it’s crucial position in the community containing K417 and several other key residues, we were intrigued by its resistance to mutation.
 Now, in JN.1 it is mutated to a small serine residue.
 The flip variant is even more interesting, by swapping the leucine residue with the obligatory sequence neighbour F456, essentially maintaining the leucine environment in the vicinity.
+Experiments have indicated that the SARS-CoV2 Omicron JN.1 mutants such as KP.2 and KP.3, with recurrent spike mutations of residues like R346T, F456L, and T572I, Q493E exhibit growth advantages \cite{Wang31122024}.
+This information can also aid in the design of new Covid-19 vaccine boosters.
 Thus, the connectivity map can provide a wealth of information in understanding complicated mechanisms such as allostery, paths of communication, evolution of sequence-function relationships \cite{rf10} or inferring the effect of mutations from a global structural perspective.

+In the second part of this section, below we focus on understanding the rationale behind the efficacy of designed ACE2 decoy receptors to effectively neutralize the constantly evolving coronaviruses, by mapping the experimental results on the SARS-CoV2-ACE2 receptor networks that we have generated in this study.